puppetlabs/puppet-docs/source/pe/3.7/install_uninstalling.markdown

 When you install agent nodes using the [agent installation script](./install_agents.html), PE does not include the `puppet-enterprise-uninstaller` script as part of the agent package.
 There are a few additional steps you'll need to take to uninstall PE from agent nodes.

-1. **On your Puppet master**, navigate to the original PE installer directory.
+1. **On your Puppet master**, navigate to `/opt/puppet/bin/` and copy `puppet-enterprise-uninstaller` to the agent node you're uninstalling PE from.
-2. Copy the `puppet-enterprise-uninstaller` and `utilities` scripts to the agent node you're uninstalling PE from.
+2. Still your Puppet master, navigate to `/opt/puppet/share/installer/` and copy `utilities` to the agent node you're uninstalling PE from.
 3. **On the agent node**, run sudo `./puppet-enterprise-uninstaller`, and follow the prompts.

+   You do not need to run the `utilities` script to uninstall PE---it just needs to be present in the same directory.

 Note that if you plan to reinstall PE, you should run `puppet cert clean <node name>` on the Puppet master in order to remove any orphaned certificates from the node.